mattrussi/gitlab-com-runbooks/dashboards/README.md

 # Editing Files

 * Dashboards should be kept in files with the following name: `/dashboards/[grafana_folder_name]/[name].dashboard.jsonnet`
   * `grafana_folder_name` refers to the grafana folder where the files will be uploaded to.
-Note that the folder must already be created.
-  * These can be created via `./create-grafana-folder.sh <grafana_folder_name> <friendly name>`
-  * Example: `./create-grafana-folder.sh registry 'Container Registry'`
-  * Note that if a folder already contains the name, it'll need to be removed or renamed in order for the API to accept the creation of a new folder
+  * These folders are created by Terraform in CI.
+You can set a fancy folder title by adding it to the map `folder_titles` in `dashboards-terraform/folders.tf`.
 * Obtain a API key to the Grafana instance and export it in `GRAFANA_API_TOKEN`:
   * `export GRAFANA_API_TOKEN=123`
-* To upload the files, run `./dashboards/upload.sh`
+* To upload the dashboards, open a merge request, get it approved and merged, they will be created by Terraform in CI.

 ## Shared Dashboard Definition Files